omeka/omeka-s-developer/docs/key_concepts/data_types.md

 say, an additional language input with a `data-value-key="@language"` attribute, then it would populate that `name` attribute to include the `@language` key.

+After installing the module, set the new "Date" data type in a resource template for a property.
+Next add an item and set it to this template.
+The property value should change to a date input.
+Enter a date, save the form, and you should see a formatted date describing your resource.
+Edit the item and the date input should contain the date you entered.